 Deterministic Session IDs

-The --session-id flag assigns a specific UUID to a new session, enabling deterministic naming for CI correlation:
+The --session-id flag assigns a specific UUID to a new session, enabling deterministic naming for CI correlation.

-# Assign a deterministic session ID for CI traceabilityclaude -p "Run linting" \ --session-id "$(uuidgen)" \ --output-format jsonKey behaviors confirmed experimentally:
+# Assign a deterministic session ID for CI traceabilityPR_UUID=$(echo "pr-$PR_NUMBER" | uuidgen --sha1 --namespace @url)claude -p "Run linting" \ --session-id "$PR_UUID" \ --output-format jsonKey behaviors:

 - The returned